Hit the Slopes at Winter Sports Resorts

 Longest run: 1,600 feet.
 There’s a quad lift for the main run.

 5 Sugar Mountain ResortSugar MountainSee on map

-At a glance: 125 acres of skiable area with 21 slopes and trails (seven beginner, 11 intermediate, three advanced), a tubing park and ice skating rink.
-Sugar Mountain also revamped its experience with new groomers and snow-making machines, new rental equipment and a larger sports shop.
+At a glance: 125 acres of skiable area with 21 slopes and trails (seven beginner, 10 intermediate, four advanced), a tubing park and ice skating rink.
+Sugar Mountain also revamped its experience recently with new groomers and snow-making machines, new rental equipment and a larger sports shop.
 Peak elevation: 5,300 feet.
 Vertical drop: 1,200 feet.

 Longest run: 1.5 miles.
-Lifts include four doubles and one triple.
-Sugar Mountain also offers a 700-foot, multilane tube run; ice skating; guided snowshoe tour; and public racing program.
+Lifts include three doubles, a triple and – in celebration of Sugar Mountain’s first 50 years – a new high-speed, detachable chairlift for beginners that will open Dec.
+14, 2019.
+Sugar Mountain also offers a 700-foot multilane tube run, ice skating, a guided snowshoe tour and public racing program.

 Mark your calendar:

 - New Year's Celebration: Dec.
 31, 2019

 - 25th Annual National Winter Trails Day: Jan.
 5, 2020